 }

-Listing 18-2: Using a while let loop to print out values for as long as stack.pop() returns Some
+Listing 18-2: Using a while let loop to print values for as long as stack.pop() returns Some

-This example will print 3, 2, then 1.
+This example prints 3, 2, and then 1.
 The pop method takes the last element out of the vector and returns Some(value).
-If the vector is empty, it returns None.
-The while loop will continue running the code in its block as long as pop is returning Some.
-Once it returns None, the loop stops.
+If the vector is empty, pop returns None.
+The while loop continues running the code in its block as long as pop returns Some.
+When pop returns None, the loop stops.
 We can use while let to pop every element off our stack.

 for Loops

 In Chapter 3 we mentioned that the for loop is the most common loop construction in Rust code, but we haven’t yet discussed the pattern that for takes.
-In a for loop, the pattern is the value that directly follows the keyword for, so the x in for x in y.
+In a for loop, the pattern is the value that directly follows the keyword for, so in for x in y the x is the pattern.

+prod: confirm xref

 Listing 18-3 demonstrates how to use a pattern in a for loop to destructure, or break apart, a tuple as part of the for loop:

-let v = vec![1, 2, 3];
+let v = vec!['a', 'b', 'c'];

 for (index, value) in v.iter().enumerate() {